-- Talk to, take care of and, if necessary, comfort the child. - Speak to the other pupils to ensure they understand why they should not leave the premises/separate from a group on an outing. - The Headmistress will speak to the parents to discuss events and give an account of the incident . - The Headmistress will oversee a full investigation (if appropriate involving the LSCB) - Media queries should be referred to the Headmistress. - The investigation should involve all concerned providing written statements. - The report should be detailed covering: time, place, numbers of staff and children, when the child was last seen, what appeared to have happened, the purpose of the outing, the length of time that the child was missing and how they appeared to have gone missing, as well as lessons for the future. - Consider whether actions need to be taken in line with the School's Safeguarding (Child Protection) policy where there are concerns about the welfare of the child.
+- Talk to, take care of and, if necessary, comfort the child. - Speak to the other children to ensure they understand why they should not leave the premises/separate from a group on a visit. - The Deputy Head (Junior School) will speak to the parents to discuss events and give an account of the incident. - The Deputy Head (Junior School) will oversee a full investigation, if appropriate, involving the Kent Safeguarding Children Multi-Agency Partnership. - Media gueries should be referred to the Headmistress. - The investigation should involve all concerned providing written statements. - The report should be detailed covering: time, place, numbers of staff and children, when the child was last seen, what appeared to have happened, the purpose of the visit, the length of time that the child was missing and how they appeared to have gone missing, lessons for the future. - Consider whether actions need to be taken in line with the School's Safeguarding Child Protection Policy where there are concerns about the welfare of the child.